centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 .. _migrate_to_1810:

 ======================================
-Migration from a Centreon 3.4 platform
+Migrating from a Centreon 3.4 platform
 ======================================

 *************
 Prerequisites
 *************

-This procedure only applies to a Centreon 3.4 platform that is installed on a 64-bit GNU/Linux distribution and has the following prerequisites:
+This procedure, which only applies to a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution, has the following prerequisites:

 +-----------------+---------+
 | Components      | Version |